smaruf/readings/interview/Golang_interview_topics.md

 56. Explain the partitioning mechanism in Kafka and how you can control it in Go.
 57. What is the purpose of the Kafka schema registry, and how can it be integrated with Go applications?
 58. How do you handle backpressure in a Kafka-based Go application?
-59. Can you explain how to use Kafka streams with Go?
+59. Can you explain how to use Kafka Streams with Go?
 60. How do you monitor and debug Kafka producers and consumers in Go?

 ## **11. Messaging**